SEPTEMBER 30TH, 2021

 Access to healthcare is a basic physiological need.
 The ability to access and afford that care is a safety need.
 Without these needs met, employees cannot be expected to perform at their best.

 Even with employer-sponsored health insurance, many full-time workers struggle to access and afford medical care for their families.
 Some 25% of people surveyed said they have delayed medical care due to cost.
 There is also the possibility that an employee is prolonging their illness or condition by attempting to work through it rather than resting or otherwise addressing it.
 This lengthens the period of time during that lost productivity is a factor and often increases the total cost of treating the illness.

 Financial stress contributes to both absenteeism and presenteeism.
-Researchers have consistently found that financial stress can negatively impacts health, contributing to migraines, heart disease, insomnia, and deteriorating mental health.
-Employees enduring financial stress have been shown to take twice as many sick days compared to less-financially stressed employees.
+Researchers have consistently found that financial stress can negatively impact health, contributing to migraines, heart disease, insomnia, and deteriorating mental health.
+Employees enduring financial stress have been shown to take twice as many sick days as employees who are not financially stressed.

-Although employers should aim to fulfill employee needs at each level of Mazlow’s hierarchy of needs, they should focus first on fulfilling the physiological and safety needs that they can influence, specifically, improving medical care access and affordability.
+Although companies should aim to fulfill employee needs at each level of Mazlow’s hierarchy of needs, they should focus first on fulfilling the physiological and safety needs that they can influence — including improving medical care access and affordability.

 Absenteeism and presenteeism are serious concerns for employers.
 Luckily, these are not new problems — and research has shown that there are things employers can do to actively combat them.

 One of the most obvious solutions is to offer a wider range of leave (e.g., family, personal, medical) and more of it.
 Providing employees the opportunity to take care of themselves and their families without penalty can help to reduce the risk of turnover and presenteeism.